 The Professional Services Department (PSD) plays a central role in ensuring the Royal Veterinary College functions efficiently and the right infrastructure is in place to provide the best experience for students and staff.

-- Library & Information Services is at the forefront of services and facilities relating to the College's information and technology provision - via computers, mobile devices, AV or traditional media - to meet the needs of our users.
+- Infrastructure Services manages the College's physical estate as well as the Library and all services and facilities relating to the College's information and technology provision - via computers, mobile devices, AV or traditional media - to meet the needs of our users.
+The Campus Services Team looks after cleaning, security, reception, postal accommodation, maintenance and hospitality.
+In addition, capital developments, which include new build and major refurbishment are managed by our Projects Team.

-- Marketing and Communications is responsible for providing guidance and advice to the College on all aspects of promotion to support delivery of the goals set out in the Strategic Plan
+- External Relations is responsible for providing guidance and advice to the College on all aspects of promotion to support delivery of the goals set out in the Strategic Plan.
+In addition is responsible for the Animal Care Trust which manages voluntary income for the College, fundraising and charity governance, and Alumni Relations (see RVC4Life) and Events.

 - Research Centres